The Best Live Vocal Mic for Professional Singing 2024

 On/Off Switch

-This might seem like a trivial issue, but it isn't.
-In general you do not want handheld microphones with switches that can be easily accidentally turned off.
-Many live audio engineers don't like on/off switches because it's really difficult to trouble shoot a mic drop-out in the middle of a performance and frustrating when you track it down to the singer turning it off.
-The exceptions are mics that have switch locks so they can't be turned off by mistake, or if you only intend to use them for karaoke where it's better to turn the mic off in between singers.
+This might seem like a trivial issue, but it isn’t.
+In general, you do not want handheld microphones with switches that can be easily accidentally turned off.
+This is the reason why most top microphones for live vocals don’t have on/off switches.
+Many live audio engineers don’t like on/off switches because it’s really difficult to troubleshoot a mic drop-out in the middle of a performance and frustrating when you track it down to the singer turning it off.
+The exceptions are live performance microphones that have switch locks so they can’t be turned off by mistake, or if you only intend to use them for karaoke where it’s better to turn the mic for singing live off in between singers.

 Dynamic vs Condenser

-If you go back 20 years or so you would usually only find Condenser mics in recording studios, and mainly only Dynamic mics on stage - particularly for vocals.
+If you go back 20 years or so, you would usually only find condenser mics in recording studios, and mainly only dynamic microphones on stage—particularly for vocals.
 This was largely because condenser mics were very fragile and prone to feedback.
-But times have changed and advances in microphone design have meant that Condenser mics that are specifically designed to be hand held are now capable of delivering 'studio quality' results at live shows.
-Dynamic mics typically have a lower frequency range but sound 'warm' whereas condensers typically have a much higher frequency range and tend to sound 'brighter'.
-Condenser mics typically require their own power supply to work properly - either from a battery or phantom power supplied by a mic preamp or mixing desk.
-Dynamic mics are generally still a bit sturdier than condenser mics, but if you look after your microphones well then this shouldn't be much of an issue.
-If after reading this you're still unsure which type of mic would be best for you, then get one of each and spend time singing through both of them until you find which type suits your vocals.
+But times have changed, and advances in microphone design have meant that condenser microphones specifically designed to be handheld are now capable of delivering ‘studio quality’ results at live shows.
+Dynamic mics typically have a lower frequency range but sound ‘warm,’ whereas condenser mics have a much higher frequency range and tend to sound ‘brighter.’
+Dynamic mics are still a bit sturdier, but if you look after your stage mic, this shouldn’t be much of an issue.
+If after reading this you’re still unsure which type of mic would be best for you, then get one of each and spend time singing through both until you find which type suits your vocals.

 Polar Pattern

-Cardioid polar pattern This is which direction(s) a microphone absorbs sound from.
-For singing live you generally only want microphones that accept sound from directly in front while suppressing sound that comes from the back or the sides - this is to reduce problems with feedback coming from your stage monitors or front of house speakers.
-Most microphones used in live performance have a Cardioid polar patter, or a variation of that, to help prevent feedback.
-The image on the right is an example of a cardioid polar pattern.
+This is the direction(s) from which a microphone absorbs sound.
+For singing live, you generally only want microphones for performing that accept sound from directly in front while suppressing sound that comes from the back or sides—this is to reduce problems with feedback from your stage monitors or front-of-house speakers.
+Most stage microphones used in live performances have a cardioid polar pattern, or a variation of that, to help prevent feedback.

 Frequency Response